 Absolutely essential.
-If you don't have access to a hot tub, make friends with someone on the lift that does and bring a bottle of wine or sixer of beer.
-Plus, no one wants wet shoes so throw a cheap pair of flip flops in your bag for the trek to and from.
+If you don't have access to a hot tub, make friends with someone on the lift that does.
+No one wants wet shoes, grab some flip flops for the trek to and from.

-Anything with wheels does the trick.
-If you are not hauling your own skis/board, boot backpacks are popular and fit in most overhead bins.
-If you are renting skis, any standard duffle bag should suffice.
+Boot backpacks are convenient for carrying boots and other gear; most fit in the overhead bins.
+If you are renting skis, any standard duffel bag should suffice.

 Want to receive the latest updates right to your inbox?
 Subscribe to the Avant Ski mailing list!